paullj/listening-party/README.md

 # Listening Party

-Full-stack TypeScript app for a shared peer-to-peer music queue between friends.
+Full-stack TypeScript app for a shared peer-to-peer music queue between you and your friends.
 React frontend with state machines, docker-ised node backend with WebSocket signalling server for peer-to-peer WebRTC.

 ## What is this?
 This web app lets users joins rooms and add songs to a shared queue.
 Users can search Spotify for songs to add to the queue.